Sainkho Namtchylak: Career

 Based in Vienna, Namtchylak sculpted Stepmother City to reflect her ambivalent feelings about European metropolis.
 Calling herself "first and foremost a woman from the Steppes," Namtchylak's first musical inspiration came from her nomadic grandmother, who would sing lullabies for hours.
 She grew up in a culture where people just sing when they feel like it—singing when they’re happy and singing when they’re sad.
 Denied professional credentials from a local college where her explorative nature led her toward forbidden male-dominated overtone singing styles, Namtchylak transferred to Moscow where she discovered Russian improvisation and where she also continue to study about vocal techniques of Siberian lamaistic and shamanistic traditions.

 Audiences are astounded by the diversity of sounds Namtchylak can produce with her voice, from operatic soprano to birdlike squawks, from childlike pleas to soulful crooning; which at various moments elicit comparisons to Zap Mama, Patti Smith, Billie Holiday, and Nina Hagen.
-In 1997, Namtchylak was horrifically attacked by Tuvinian racketeers which left her in a coma for two weeks.
+In 1997, Namtchylak was horrifically attacked by Tuvinian racketeers in Moscow which left her in a coma for two weeks.
 Again, sources regarding this contradict – others maintain that she underwent surgery for a severe malignant brain tumor; regardless, 1997 marked an appreciable change in her life.
 Since then, she has been resident in exile in Vienna, and has also recorded more prolifically as a solo artist – although she has released over thirty albums in the past twenty years, only seven have been entirely solo.

 Namtchylak claims that music and spirituality are related by desire, or the tension that yells to reawaken people.
 Eager to take part in the process of remembering what has been forgotten, Stepmother City presents itself like a map, proposing routes to connect Western physicality with Eastern spirituality.

 In 2005, the Italian publishing house Libero di Scrivere released a book of poetry Karmaland.
 In 2006 in Saint Petersburg, a book Chelo-Vek (a play on words in Russian, conflating "chelovek" meaning "person" and, though the hyphen, obsoletism "chelo" meaning "front" or "forehead" and "vek" meaning "age" or "eon" or "century", into something like "front-eon") was published in Russian, Tuvinian and in English.

 in 2016, she released "like a bird or spirit, not a face", an album produced by Grammy-winner Ian Brennan (music producer, author) and featuring members of Tinariwen.

 In 2024, together with Steven Brown, among others, she participated in Mirco Magnani's album Zarathustra – Der Große Mittag, performing lyrics from Thus Spoke Zarathustra by Friedrich Nietzsche.